Through RENEW, DelNature is addressing the barriers to being outside to ensure it’s a more inclusive, accessible, joyful and positive experience.

 We Help Give Outdoor Experiences to All Communities Through RENEW

-DelNature’s RENEW is designed to engage youth from Black communities in Wilmington outdoor education opportunities.
+DelNature’s RENEW is designed to engage youth from Black and Brown communities in Wilmington outdoor education opportunities.
 We work with youth to deepen their connections with a Science, Technology, Engineering, and Math (STEM) utilizing activities that make learning about the outdoors relevant and fun.
 Anchored at our DuPont Environmental Education Center (DEEC) location, RENEW encourages and elevates participants’ comfort levels with the natural world.
 As a result, the youth develop deeper connections to the outdoors and learn about other environmental career opportunities through enriching experiences, which they share with family, community members, and friends.

 RENEW Signature Programs